PlainsightAI/openfilter/docs/webvis-filter.md

 ## Topic Management

-The webvis filter automatically creates endpoints for any topics that receive data.
+The Web Viewer filter automatically creates endpoints for any topics that receive data.
 Topics are discovered dynamically from incoming frames - you cannot configure which topics to include or exclude.

 ## Usage Examples